-- (1) Awarding credit for competencies (learning outcomes) is governed by Article 63 para 1 and 2 BayHSchG. - (2) 1If credits are awarded for competencies, the grades are to be carried over and included when calculating the final grade, as long as the grading systems are analogous.
-2If the grading system for the competencies to be transferred does not correspond to the grading system given in § 16, the grades received at the other higher education institution are to be converted using the Modified Bavarian Formula:
+- The recognition and crediting of competencies shall be determined in accordance with Art.
+86 (1) BayHIG. - (2) If credits are recognized for competencies, the grades are to be carried over and included when calculating the final grade, as long as the grading systems are analogous.
+If the grading system for the competencies to be transferred does not correspond to the grading system given in § 16, the grades received at the other higher education institution are to be converted using the Modified Bavarian Formula:

-x = 1+3(Nmax - Nd)/(Nmax - Nmin)
+$$x = 1+3(N{max} - Nd)/(N{max} - N{min})$$

-where x is the grade to be calculated, Nmax is the highest possible grade, Nmin is the highest passing grade, and Nd is the actual grade; in this calculation, the grade to be calculated is only given to one decimal place and is not adjusted to fit the grading scale given in § 16.
-3If a conversion according to sentence 2 is not possible, the board of examiners shall determine a corresponding key for the grade conversion.
+where x is the grade to be calculated, $N{\text{max}}$ is the highest possible grade, $N{\text{min}}$ is the highest passing grade, and Nd is the actual grade; in this calculation, the grade to be calculated is only given to one decimal place and is not adjusted to fit the grading scale given in § 16.
+3 If a conversion according to sentence 2 is not possible, the board of examiners shall determine a corresponding key for the grade conversion.
 4If a grade is not available and cannot be determined, the remark "passed" will be entered; in this case, it will not be included in the calculation of the final grade.
-5The board of examiners in consultation with the relevant representative from the subject area shall decide whether the requirements have been met for credit transfer.
-6If credit transfer is denied, the person concerned can appeal the decision by submitting a request for the University Governing Board to review the decision within four weeks of notification of denial.
-7The University Governing Board shall provide the board of examiners with a recommendation on how to proceed with the request.
+The board of examiners in consultation with the relevant representative from the subject area shall decide whether the requirements have been met for credit transfer.
+If credit transfer is denied, the person concerned can appeal the decision by submitting a request for the University Governing Board to review the decision within four weeks of notification of denial.
+The University Governing Board shall provide the board of examiners with a recommendation on how to proceed with the request.

-(3) Credit transfer requests are to be submitted to the board of examiners as soon as possible following enrolment and in any event prior to the commencement of the examination proceedings in the relevant module.
+- recognition of credit requests are to be submitted to the board of examiners as soon as possible following enrolment and in any event prior to the commencement of the examination proceedings in the relevant module. - (4) Paragraphs 2 and 3 shall apply mutatis mutandis to the crediting of competencies, subject to the maximum limit pursuant to Art.
+86 para 2 Sentence 2 BayHIG.

-§ 9 Times for holding examinations; announcing examination times and examiners
+Times for holding examinations; announcing examination times and examiners

-(1) The module examinations are held promptly following the conclusion of the modules.
+- (1) The module examinations are held promptly following the conclusion of the modules. - If not listed in the annex, examination times and the duration of examinations shall be determined by the relevant examiner and announced university-wide at the start of the semester.

-1If not listed in the annex, examination times and the duration of examinations shall be determined by the relevant examiner and announced university-wide at the start of the semester.
-2An additional examination time may be scheduled for the beginning of the following semester.
-3A change of examiner on short notice shall only take place if there are urgent grounds for doing so.
+An additional examination time may be scheduled for the beginning of the following semester.

-(3) Students are to register for examinations by the published deadline, according to the process determined by the board of examiners.
+A change of examiner on short notice shall only take place if there are urgent grounds for doing so. - (3) Students are to register for examinations by the published deadline, according to the process determined by the board of examiners.

-§ 10 Elements of the examination
+Elements of the examination

-- (1) The master's examination comprises the module examinations listed in the annex and the master's thesis. - (2) The examinations serve to demonstrate that the examinee has satisfied the desired learning outcomes of the individual modules.
+- (1) The master's examination comprises the module examinations listed in Annex 1 and the master's thesis. - (2) The examinations serve to demonstrate that the examinee has satisfied the desired learning outcomes of the individual modules.

-§ 11 Forms of examination
+Forms of examination